 Leverage is often seen as a way to amplify returns, which raises the question should I use leverage when trading with $1,000.

 Leverage can increase exposure, but it also increases risk.
 Without proper control, it can lead to rapid losses.
+Many traders look for a forex broker with high leverage, but without a structured approach, higher leverage can do more harm than good.

 Using leverage selectively and in alignment with risk management is essential.
 The goal is not to maximize position size, but to maintain controlled exposure.